 A: In general any unvested options are forfeited and cancelled on the date your employment ends.
 However, in cases of retirement, disability or death any unvested options supervest, i.e. they become 100% vested.

-If you have passed your 55th birthday and have at least 5 years service, redundancy for the purposes of the stock plan will be treated as retirement.
+If you have passed your 55th birthday and have at least 5 years service, termination for the purposes of the stock plan will be treated as retirement.
+Also need to confirm this with US Comp group.

 Q: I have some restricted stock.
 What happens to that?

-A: If you are made redundant then all restrictions relating to unvested stock will be treated as lifted on the date you leave Enron and such stock will be fully released to you.
+A: If you are terminated under the voluntary severance program then all restrictions relating to unvested stock will be treated as lifted on the date you leave Enron and such stock will be fully released to you.

 Q: Can I get a listing of all my current stock options with dates of grant, vesting and expiry?